nin-ed/AI4Bharat-Task/Task2/README.md

     a. **--psm 6** is to read from leftmost to rightmost.
 It doesn't care about the columns.<br/>
     b. **--psm 3** is to read the data when the contents are divided into columns.
 It reads data columnwise in this mode.<br/>

-Then the text received is processed again to clean it.
+So, here I have **--psm 3** to read the data columnwise first.
+The text received is processed again to clean it.

 Now after this, it starts appending **pdf-urls**, **page-urls**, and **page-content** to a dictionary, which is further appended into a list named as **json_content**.
 The function returns this list of dictionaries.